wirt-ee/wirt-ee.github.io/docs/reports/network/mlag-onyx/index.md

 # MLAG on NVIDIA Onyx

-NVIDIA Onyx on Mellanox MSN3700 switches, MLAG pairs — the OS that ran the estate's 100G pairs before the move to [Cumulus and NVUE](../mlag-cumulus/index.md).
+NVIDIA Onyx on Mellanox MSN3700 switches, MLAG pairs — the OS that ran the environment's 100G pairs before the move to [Cumulus and NVUE](../mlag-cumulus/index.md).
 Same hardware, older school: a Cisco-like CLI on Mellanox silicon.
 The dated bites — the lacp-individual/PXE conflict among them — live in the [logbook entry](../../../logbook/onyx-mlag/index.md).
 Hostnames, addresses and VLAN layouts below are genericized.

 ## MLAG port-channel, the recipe